kangtastic/peapod/README.md

     $ make html

 Also cleans any compiled files and existing source code documentation.
-The results will look like [these](https://kangtastic.github.io/peapod/html/index.html) and are at `html/index.html` in the program sources.
+The result can be found at `html/index.html` in the program sources and will look like [this](https://kangtastic.github.io/peapod/html/index.html).

 #### Clean